LYNDA CHELDELIN FELL, Founding partner

 Linda Findlay has worked with grieving families for over 26 years.
 After losing her daughter in 1989, she started a resource and referral service for grieving families.
 Soon after she began providing personalized aftercare solutions for hundreds of funeral homes across the nation.
 Linda is now an aftercare specialist who has created, facilitated, and coordinated hundreds of workshops, services, and support groups.
 A Christian lay counselor, Linda’s highest honor is to enter people’s lives and help make a difference.

-Nancy Weil is a leading authority on the relationship between humor and grief, and is known for her energetic, entertaining and content-rich programs.
+Nancy Weil is a leading authority on the relationship between humor and grief, and is known for her energetic, content-rich programs.
 Nancy is the founder of The Laugh Academy and serves are Director of Grief Support for Veterans Funeral Care in Clearwater, FL.
 She is also the Member Resource Director for the International Order of the Golden Rule.
 She has certifications as a Grief Management Specialist, Grief Services Provider, Funeral Celebrant and Laughter Leader.
 She is the author of the book If Stress Doesn’t Kill You, Your Family Might.

 DEANA MARTIN, Program Director